mikrono/tModLoaderWiki_kr_ko/Basic-Recipes.md

 ***

 # Basic Recipe
 Recipes can be added to the game in 3 places.
-In `Mod.AddRecipes`, `ModItem.AddRecipes`, and `ModSystem.AddRecipes`.
+In `ModItem.AddRecipes`, `GlobalItem.AddRecipes`, and `ModSystem.AddRecipes`.
 Where you add your recipes is up to your organizational preferences, but do note that the `ModItem.CreateRecipe` method cannot be used everywhere as is, use `Recipe.Create` where it is not possible.

 Recipes consist of Ingredients (Items consumed to craft the result), Tiles (Tiles you need to stand by), and Results (Item created).